yoonmoonsick/dnd2024/README.md

   - If you hit a creature with this weapon, that creature has Disadvantage on its next attack roll before the start of your next turn.
 - Slow
   - Club, Javelin, Light Crossbow, Longbow
   - If you hit a creature with this weapon and deal damage to it, you can reduce its Speed by 10 feet until the start of your next turn.
-If the creature is hit more than once by weapons that have this property, the Speed reduction doesn’t exceed 10 feet.
+If the creature is hit more than once by weapons that have this property, the Speed reduction doesn't exceed 10 feet.
 - Topple
   - Quarterstaff, Battleaxe, Maul, Trident
   - If you hit a creature with this weapon, you can force the creature to make a Constitution saving throw (DC 8 plus the ability modifier used to make the attack roll and your Proficiency Bonus).
 On a failed save, the creature has the Prone condition.